-From the 10th to the 20th of September, I decided to take part in the VimJam 2 Game Jam which had the requirement to include a Boss of some sorts within the developed game.
+From the 10th of September to the 20th, I decided to take part in the VimJam 2 game jam.

 The biggest issue with Melee Weapons was the damage range which was incredibly annoying at times due to how I implemented it.
 Essentially each weapon has a damage point with enemies within a radius around that point taking damage from the weapon when used.
-The radius amount however is incredibly precise and didn’t work well when enemies are right in your face as they would be outside of that mentioned radius and miss.
-Next time I will likely use a box collision system or something similar which I think would work out much better. at detecting enemies within the area of the weapon.
+The radius amount however is incredibly precise and didn’t work well when enemies are right in your face as they would be outside of that radius and miss.
+Next time I will likely use a box collision system or something similar which I think would work out much better.

 Another area to talk about is the AI for the opponent player.
 They were originally planned to be a player controlled opponent but as I was running out of time, I decided to develop an incredibly simple AI for them using a Finite State Machine.

 The AI has 2 states for now.
 It will first look for a weapon within the scene, and then once acquired one, it will look for enemies to slay.
-All of the item functionality for the opponent is the exact same as for the player, with instead a script calling the required functions to pick up items and use them instead of a button press.
+All of the item functionality for the opponent is the exact same as for the player.

 Here is a link to the repository for the Project: https://github.com/adamraybould22/VimJam-2-Boss